Catwoman: Hunted: Production

 The film was announced on August 17, 2021, alongside its voice cast.
 The film had an anime-style production with Shinsuke Terasawa directing and written by Greg Weisman while Ethan Spaulding is attached as producer, along with Colin A.B.V.
 Lewis, who worked on The Simpsons, and Sam Register, who produced multiple DC Animated projects, as executive producers.
 An exclusive sneak peek was released during the DC FanDome's 2021 Warner Bros.
 Animation panel.

-It was stated by Weisman to be "adjacent" to his animated series Young Justice, meaning that some version of the film's events occurred in the universe of the cartoon but not necessarily with all details exactly the same.
+Weisman considers Catwoman: Hunted to be "adjacent" to his animated series Young Justice.
+This means that a version of the film's events occurred in the universe of Young Justice, but may not have occurred exactly the same.

 Release

 Catwoman: Hunted was released on Ultra HD Blu-ray, Blu-ray and DVD in the US and Canada on February 8, 2022.

 Reception

 The review aggregator Rotten Tomatoes reported an approval rating of 78% based on 9 reviews, with an average rating of 6.6/10.

-Jesse Schedeen of IGN gave the film 9 out of 10 stars, saying "Catwoman: Hunted is a fun, anime-flavored superhero adventure that ranks among the best of the DC Universe Movies line".
+Jesse Schedeen of IGN gave the film 9 out of 10 stars.
+He wrote, "Catwoman: Hunted is a fun, anime-flavored superhero adventure that ranks among the best of the DC Universe Movies line."

-Dillon Gonzales, writing for Geek Vibes Nation, gave the film a positive review, saying "Catwoman: Hunted marks a very welcome step from the DCAU towards putting a spotlight on women who are not called Wonder Woman.
+Dillon Gonzales, writing for Geek Vibes Nation, gave the film a positive review.
+"Catwoman: Hunted marks a very welcome step from the DCAU towards putting a spotlight on women who are not called Wonder Woman.
 The effort is not the most vital, but it is one that embraces its sleek sense of fun that makes it very transfixing.
-The vocal performances capture the allure of these characters quite deftly".
+The vocal performances capture the allure of these characters quite deftly."

 The film earned $407,286 from domestic Blu-ray sales.